 Olive sea snakes can be found in the waters along the northern coastline of Australia across towards New Guinea as well as other tropical areas in the south-west Pacific ocean.
-They range from the West Australian coastline around to Queensland.
+In Australia they range from the West Australian coastline around to Queensland.

-They make their home around coral reefs estuaries and tropical shallows.
+They make their home around coral reefs, estuaries and tropical shallows.
 They tend to be found in areas with a sea depth of 4-45m (13-147.6ft).
-They seem to favor more protected reef areas.
+They seem to favour more protected reef areas.

 Breeding takes place from May to July.

 The entire life cycle of the olive sea snake takes place underwater.
 Mating occurs under water and lasts long enough that they need to surface to breathe during.
 The female will swim to the surface dragging the male with her as they go.

 Often several males will attempt to gain breeding rights with the same female.

 Females give birth to live young underwater.
 They may have as many as 11 young though the average is 6.
 Older females tend to produce a larger number of young.
 They will typically reproduce once every two years taking the middle yar to

 Young are darker in coloration than the adults and will lighten as they age.